¿Queda alguna duda sobre El Kid?

 El Mago de Minnesota: The Wizard of Minnesota.
 It's accurate and alliterative.

 But of all contenders, I think my favorite is...

 El Kid: Simple.
 Easy to say.
 It's a play on both El Cid and Da Kid.
 El Cid was one of Spain's greatest historical figures and military leaders (played in the movie by Charlton Heston).
-Da Kid being Kevin Garnett’s self-proclaimed nickname (Garnett: the Timberlobos' previous draft sensation).
+Da Kid was Kevin Garnett’s self-given nickname (Garnett: the Timberlobos' previous draft sensation).
 El Kid speaks to Ricky's youth and singularity, as well as being a simple, gringo-friendly nod to his Spanish heritage.

 But those are just my ideas.
 Leave a comment with your own.
 Meanwhile...